COVID-19 Notice – Reopening of Document Witnessing Centres

 Note: an appointment needs to be made with the solicitor/registrar first.

-What if I can’t get a Family Court affidavit witnessed?
+Are you having difficulty having a Family Court affidavit witnessed?

-Contact the Family Court call centre on 9224 8222 for further assistance.
+If you are having difficulty having a Family Court affidavit witnessed, contact the Family Court call centre on 9224 8222 for further assistance.

 How can I get a Statutory Declaration signed?